AttorneyOnline/docs/AO Documentation/docs/authoring/characters/Overview.md

 		thinking.gif
 ```

 This is a popular way to declutter the root of your character folder.
+If you're creating a character for WebAO, please note that the `(a)`/`(b)` folder arrangement is not currently supported.

 ##### `<modifier>`